 From the malai she had collected for weeks together, the yield was a small bowl of ghee.
 I never understood the point of slogging over for something you can easily pick up in stores for a few bucks.
 But badi mummy (my grandma) said that homemade was incomparable in taste and aroma.
-Not only was the ghee used in the kitchen but also to light up cotton wicks of the evening lamp in the mandir (temple in the house).
+Not only was the ghee used in the kitchen but also to light up cotton wicks of evening lamp in the mandir (temple) our home.

-In India, ghee is a comfort, a reverence, a source of nourishment.
+In Indian homes, ghee is a comfort, a reverence, a source of nourishment.
 It is offered to God, massaged on body and hair as a moisturizer, also consumed for healing when sick.
 It is a way of showcasing love,warmth and indulgence.

 Slather liberal amounts of ghee on a crusty bread and toast to perfection on a skillet, sprinkle with some cinnamon sugar or seasoned salt.
 Pair with chai.
 Delicious!

 - 1 lb organic,unsalted butter, preferably grass-fed